kni-neu/website-6120/_news/11-announcement.md

 related_posts: false
 ---

-That's a wrap on the semester!
-Grades are submitted.
+That's a wrap on the semester; have a wonderful holiday!